enejepromise/Hng_Intership/profile-me-node/README.md

 Contact For questions or feedback:

-Name: Full Name
+Name: Eneje Promise

-Email: email@example.com
+Email: enejepromise@gmail.com

 This README provides all you need to run and understand the /me API project simply and effectively.